Worried About a Child? Make a Referral

-Where there are significant immediate concerns about the safety of a child, professionals should contact the police on 999.
+Where there are significant immediate concerns about the safety of a child, you should contact the police on 999

 A written referral using the universal referral form must be completed and submitted within 24 hours of your telephone call.

 You do not need to make a telephone contact prior to submitting a written referral should the situation not be urgent.

 To make a written referral, a universal referral form must be completed.
 You must ensure that all relevant information, including parental consent or clear reasons why this has not been obtained, is provided to ensure that the referral can be progressed as effectively as possible.
 You will receive acknowledgement of your contact being received.
 Should you not receive this please follow up to ensure your information has been received.

 To ensure you are using the most up to date universal referral form please download the form below:

 To read our One Minute Guide for making a referral visit:

 It is good practice that agencies work in partnership with parents and carers and they are informed of your concerns with consent obtained for referrals.
 Consent is always required for referrals to services such as the Early Help Service, without it, the services available to the family may be limited.

 Consent is not required should you believe informing the parents or carers would place a child at significant risk of harm.